Quantum mutual information and quantumness vectors for multi-qubit systems: Mutual information and its generalization to Quantum regime

-Note that the above quantity is also always positive \cite{2015arXiv150407176K} and for pure states $I^q(x_1:x_2:...:x_n)=I^q_s(x_1:x_2:...:x_n)$.
+Note that the above quantity is also always positive \cite{2015arXiv150407176K} and for pure states $I_t^q(x_1:x_2:...:x_n)=I^q_b(x_1:x_2:...:x_n)$.
 This quantity has been used in literature for capturing correlations in a quantum state \cite{2015arXiv150407176K} and to detect the shared secret correlations between the parties \cite{PhysRevA.66.042309}.
-The total correlation, $I^q(x_1:x_2:...:x_n)$ and the binding information, $I^q_s(x_1:x_2:...:x_n)$ are monotones under LOCC (local operation and classical communication) \cite{PhysRevA.66.042309}.
-Moreover, the Eqs.(\ref{muI}, \ref{GI-unu} and \ref{secrecy_mono}) reduce to $I^q(x_1:x_2)$.
+The total correlation, $I_t^q(x_1:x_2:...:x_n)$ and the binding information, $I^q_b(x_1:x_2:...:x_n)$ are monotones under CPTP (complete positive trace preserving) map \cite{PhysRevA.66.042309,2015arXiv150407176K}.
+Moreover, for two particle quantum systems, the Eqs.(\ref{muI}, \ref{GI-unu} and \ref{secrecy_mono}) reduce to $I^q(x_1:x_2)$.
 The Fig.(\ref{3mutualv}) depicts the relations between the possible generalizations of multivariate mutual information.
 These relations may not hold for quantum case.
-From the diagram, it is clear that only $I_{0}$ characterizes genuine multipartite correlations.
-Other two generalizations, $I$ and $I_{s}$ also contain bipartite correlations.
+From the diagram, it is clear that only $I_{0}$ characterizes genuine multiparticle correlations.
+Other two generalizations, $I_t$ and $I_{b}$ also contain bipartite correlations.

+An important feature of interaction information is: Negative of tripartite quantum interaction information ($I_{0}^q$) is useful in determining the achievable rate for a particular secret sharing task, the information scrambling \cite{JHEP145,2017arXiv170302903S}.
+If interaction information is negative then one can conclude that achievable rate will be nonzero for such a secret sharing task.
+If we carefully inspect the Table.\ref{CompIoIsI}, it shows that $I_{0}^q$ may not capture total or genuine correlations in the quantum state, but it may be useful in characterizing certain highly entangled states.
+The Fig.(\ref{3qI0q}) indicates that $I_{0}^q$ can be negative for three qubit mixed states.
 We are using generalization of $I_{0}$ to quantum domain.